https://github.com/stacktape/starter-tensorflow-image-classification

 brings a lot of guarantees and convenience, but can be slow for certain use-cases.

-- To speed up the deployment, you can use the `--hotSwap` flag that avoids Cloudformation.
+- To speed up the deployment, you can use the `--hotSwap` flag which avoids using Cloudformation.

 - Hotswap deployments work only for source code changes (for lambda function, containers and batch jobs) and for content uploads to buckets.